maths/stack-web/website_files/CaseStudies/2022/StringSimilarity.md

 ### Implemention notes

 This feature has been added to STACK 4.0 in 2022 as an answer test.
+An example question using this feature is available through the stacklibrary in [Doc-Examples/Topics-Docs/D-L-distance.xml](https://github.com/maths/moodle-qtype_stack/blob/master/samplequestions/stacklibrary/Doc-Examples/Topics-Docs/D-L-distance.xml)

 ### References